-As a semi-acoustic guitarist, one of the major issues we face is connecting our instrument to an amplifier.
+As semi-acoustic guitarists, one of the major issues we face is connecting our instrument to an amplifier.
 It is something that most of us struggle with initially.
 So, would you like to know how to connect a semi-acoustic guitar to an amplifier?
 If yes, this is the article to trust on.

 For connecting a semi-acoustic guitar to an amplifier, first of all, you need to locate the guitar’s input/output jack.
 After it connects the jack to the amp, take the necessary steps, and you are good to go.